Agentic workflows with LangChain4j

 }

-1. Draft via the first agent (e.g., a newsletter drafter).
+1. Draft via the first agent (for example, a newsletter drafter).

 2. Critique the draft via a second agent.